huggingface/hub-docs/docs/hub/spaces-advanced-usage.md

 git push --force space main
 ```

-Next, setup a GitHub Action to push your main branch to Spaces.
+Next, set up a GitHub Action to push your main branch to Spaces.
 In the example below:

 * Replace `HF_USERNAME` with your username and `FULL_SPACE_NAME` with your Space name.
 * Create a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment) with your `HF_TOKEN`.
 You can find your Hugging Face API token under **API Tokens** on your Hugging Face profile.